 Once underway on California’s canyon and mountain roads, the equation changes once more.
-Whereas the BMW rider continues his relatively effortless piloting of the Bavarian steed, the R1 pilot can morph into full attack mode and it’s only here that the Yamaha’s ergos begin to make sense.
+Whereas the BMW rider continues his relatively effortless piloting of the Bavarian steed, the R1 pilot can morph into full attack mode and it’s here again that the Yamaha’s ergos begin to make sense.
 The flat seat suddenly becomes useful for hanging off the bike, the clip on bars allow you to get that much lower to the ground and the fairing offers refuge from neck snapping windblasts as the revs (and speed) climb into the stratosphere.
 Indeed, when the pace verges on “race” and the legal limit is blurred, the superbike can grit its teeth and expose its true design ethos.

 Recreational riding isn’t always about going fast however, so if wheelies or hooligan antics are on the menu, there’s another dimension where these bikes take different approaches.
 Where the R1 is happy to lift its front end under acceleration, it’s clear that the machine was specifically designed to inhibit this.
 Electronics aside, the low ergos try to keep the rider’s weight over the front end and offer little leverage to apply “body English”.
 Due to its race inspired damping characteristics, the fork isn’t going to like anything but the most gentle landings and is prone to headshake.
 The BMW conversely welcomes front end lifts by way of its bars and seating position which provide ample leverage.
 Our stance on public wheelie displays was made clear in our recent article (The Comprehensive Guide to Motorcycle Wheelies) but suffice to say that one of these bikes is much better suited to them than the other, although each offer a different flavour.